This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Footprint

-A footprint is the small layer of material that goes in between the ground and the floor of the tent.
+A footprint is a small layer of material that goes in between the ground and the floor of the tent.
 The purpose is to give additional protection to the floor of the tent.
 In most cases, this is not needed and is a waste of money, and only adds extra weight.

 There are times when a footprint can be a good idea such as when camping in deserts or areas with sharp thorns or muddy conditions when the extra layer of protection can assist.